drgirasol/tplReCon/README.md

 Collection of reusable functions

 # tplNameCheck.pl
   Input: CSV-file (using ";" as field separator)
     First Column = Family name, Second Column = Taxon name.
     Information stored in additional columns will be appended to the results in Output 1.
+  Usage: tplNameCheck.pl "directory/CSV-file.csv".
+    Output files will be stored in the directory of the input file.

 # Output 1
 Inputfile_TPL_NameCheck.csv.